 Access is challenging: The only way to Sable Island National Park Reserve is by air or sea with advance reservations.
 Day trips are most common, as there are limited visitor facilities.
 Vehicular travel is restricted to hard-packed sand and short stretches of roads.
 To ensure their safety, visitors are encouraged to share travel plans with personnel and carry either a marine radio or satellite phone.

 Maritime Air Charter Ltd. offers air travel from Halifax Stanfield International Airport and lands on the south beach of Sable Island.
-As the planes fly by reservation only, weather permitting, the seven-seat plane must be chartered (approximately $5,000 plus tax); phone (902) 873-3330.
-A flight support fee of $500 for each fixed wing flight or $200 for each helicopter flight must also be paid to Parks Canada.
+As the planes fly by reservation only, weather permitting, the eight-seat plane must be chartered (approximately $5,500 plus tax); phone (902) 873-3330.
+A flight support fee of $500 for each flight must also be paid to Parks Canada.

 Boats face dangerous currents and sandbars.
 Reservations as well as regular in-transit communication with the station manager is required; phone (902) 482-8600 following registration and confirmation with Parks Canada.

 Note: As there is no cellphone coverage and weather conditions vary, visitors must bring additional supplies and medicine in case of travel delays; however, all belongings, including trash, must leave the island upon departure.
-Camping as well as fires, pets and firearms are prohibited.
+Camping, fires, pets and firearms are prohibited.
 For more information, write to Parks Canada, c/o Halifax Citadel National Historic Site, P.O.
 Box 9080, Station A, Halifax, NS, Canada B3K 5M7 or phone (902) 426-1993.